freedaun/Swahili-Flashcards/README.md

 To add words or sentences, open the file in a text editor, locate 'vocabulary[]', prompt an AI to give you the data you need and add them as entries.

+Verbs have their root separated by a single quote, to show the conjugation, ex: `ana'lia`.
+The same was done for nouns when they are changed, like `kazi'ni`.